-2020 PLANNED ACTIVITIES
+2022 PLANNED ACTIVITIES

-SPRING / SUMMER:
+SPRING/SUMMER:

 - An aerial inspection of the pipeline land route will be performed as part of our Annual Leak Survey.
-In addition, technicians and contractors will walk the entire land section length of the pipeline to conduct an annual Test Lead Post Survey verifying the effectiveness of our cathodic protection system. - Digs will be done at various locations in upstate New York to verify data obtained from integrity assessments on the pipeline coating condition. - In-line inspections will be conducted on the 12" laterals in New York and Connecticut.
+In addition, technicians and contractors will walk sections of the pipeline to conduct an annual Test Lead Post Survey verifying the effectiveness of our cathodic protection system. - Digs will be done at various locations in upstate New York and Connecticut to verify data obtained from integrity assessments. - An in-line inspection will be conducted on the 24" mainline in both New York and Connecticut.

-LATE SUMMER / FALL:
+LATE SUMMER/ FALL:

-- Vegetation maintenance activities will begin in New York, Long Island and Connecticut in August. - Technicians and contractors will walk sections of the pipeline in upstate New York, Connecticut and Long Island to conduct a Close Interval Survey verifying the effectiveness of our cathodic protection system. - ROW ground repairs will be performed at various locations in upstate New York.
+- Vegetation maintenance activities will begin in upstate New York in August. - Technicians and contractors will walk sections of the pipeline in upstate New York to conduct a Close Interval Survey verifying the effectiveness of our cathodic protection system. - ROW ground repairs will be performed at various locations in upstate New York.